Morgan Stanley Increases HollyFrontier (NYSE:HFC) Price Target to $47.00

-HollyFrontier (NYSE:HFC) had its price target increased by stock analysts at Morgan Stanley from $34.00 to $47.00 in a research report issued on Thursday, Analyst Price Targets reports.
+HollyFrontier (NYSE:HFC) had its price objective increased by Morgan Stanley from $34.00 to $47.00 in a research note issued to investors on Wednesday, Price Targets.com reports.
 The firm currently has an “equal weight” rating on the oil and gas company’s stock.
-Morgan Stanley’s price target suggests a potential upside of 14.52% from the stock’s current price.
+Morgan Stanley’s price objective suggests a potential upside of 30.56% from the stock’s current price.

-HFC has been the subject of a number of other research reports.
-Barclays upped their target price on shares of HollyFrontier from $35.00 to $38.00 and gave the stock an “equal weight” rating in a research report on Monday, March 8th.
-Piper Sandler dropped their target price on shares of HollyFrontier from $36.00 to $30.00 and set an “overweight” rating for the company in a research report on Friday, November 13th.
-Zacks Investment Research upgraded shares of HollyFrontier from a “sell” rating to a “hold” rating and set a $41.00 target price for the company in a research report on Friday, March 5th.
-Mizuho increased their price objective on shares of HollyFrontier from $25.00 to $40.00 and gave the company a “neutral” rating in a research report on Friday, February 26th.
-Finally, Wells Fargo & Company increased their price objective on shares of HollyFrontier from $22.00 to $31.00 and gave the company an “underweight” rating in a research report on Thursday, February 25th.
-Two investment analysts have rated the stock with a sell rating, eight have assigned a hold rating and six have given a buy rating to the company.
-The stock presently has an average rating of “Hold” and an average target price of $34.64.
+Other equities research analysts also recently issued research reports about the stock.
+Wells Fargo & Company upped their price target on shares of HollyFrontier from $22.00 to $31.00 and gave the company an “underweight” rating in a research report on Thursday, February 25th.
+Barclays upped their price target on shares of HollyFrontier from $35.00 to $38.00 and gave the company an “equal weight” rating in a research report on Monday, March 8th.
+Mizuho upped their price target on shares of HollyFrontier from $25.00 to $40.00 and gave the company a “neutral” rating in a research report on Friday, February 26th.
+Finally, Zacks Investment Research upgraded shares of HollyFrontier from a “sell” rating to a “hold” rating and set a $41.00 price target for the company in a research report on Friday, March 5th.
+Two analysts have rated the stock with a sell rating, nine have given a hold rating and six have given a buy rating to the stock.
+The company has an average rating of “Hold” and a consensus price target of $34.64.

-In related news, Director Franklin Myers bought 3,310 shares of the stock in a transaction that occurred on Monday, March 1st.
-The stock was bought at an average cost of $37.57 per share, for a total transaction of $124,356.70.
-Following the purchase, the director now directly owns 37,535 shares of the company’s stock, valued at $1,410,189.95.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-0.44% of the stock is owned by company insiders.
+In other HollyFrontier news, Director Franklin Myers purchased 3,310 shares of the business’s stock in a transaction dated Monday, March 1st.
+The shares were acquired at an average price of $37.57 per share, for a total transaction of $124,356.70.
+Following the acquisition, the director now owns 37,535 shares of the company’s stock, valued at $1,410,189.95.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+0.44% of the stock is owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-Principal Financial Group Inc. lifted its stake in HollyFrontier by 238.8% during the 4th quarter.
-Principal Financial Group Inc. now owns 7,420,702 shares of the oil and gas company’s stock valued at $191,825,000 after acquiring an additional 5,230,433 shares during the period.
-Alliancebernstein L.P. increased its holdings in shares of HollyFrontier by 48.5% during the 4th quarter.
-Alliancebernstein L.P. now owns 5,064,787 shares of the oil and gas company’s stock valued at $130,925,000 after purchasing an additional 1,655,190 shares in the last quarter.
-Arrowstreet Capital Limited Partnership increased its holdings in shares of HollyFrontier by 551.7% during the 3rd quarter.
-Arrowstreet Capital Limited Partnership now owns 2,550,800 shares of the oil and gas company’s stock valued at $50,276,000 after purchasing an additional 2,159,398 shares in the last quarter.
-Great West Life Assurance Co.
-Can increased its holdings in shares of HollyFrontier by 34.9% during the 3rd quarter.
-Great West Life Assurance Co.
-Can now owns 2,494,490 shares of the oil and gas company’s stock valued at $49,120,000 after purchasing an additional 645,816 shares in the last quarter.
-Finally, Thompson Siegel & Walmsley LLC increased its holdings in shares of HollyFrontier by 119.9% during the 4th quarter.
-Thompson Siegel & Walmsley LLC now owns 2,343,327 shares of the oil and gas company’s stock valued at $60,575,000 after purchasing an additional 1,277,802 shares in the last quarter.
+Institutional investors have recently added to or reduced their stakes in the company.
+Inspire Advisors LLC bought a new position in shares of HollyFrontier during the 4th quarter valued at $26,000.
+International Assets Investment Management LLC bought a new position in shares of HollyFrontier during the 4th quarter valued at $28,000.
+Signaturefd LLC raised its holdings in shares of HollyFrontier by 115.9% during the 4th quarter.
+Signaturefd LLC now owns 1,347 shares of the oil and gas company’s stock valued at $35,000 after purchasing an additional 723 shares in the last quarter.
+CI Investments Inc. bought a new position in shares of HollyFrontier during the 3rd quarter valued at $30,000.
+Finally, Federated Hermes Inc. raised its holdings in shares of HollyFrontier by 47.5% during the 3rd quarter.
+Federated Hermes Inc. now owns 1,845 shares of the oil and gas company’s stock valued at $36,000 after purchasing an additional 594 shares in the last quarter.
 Institutional investors and hedge funds own 84.41% of the company’s stock.

 HollyFrontier Corporation operates as an independent petroleum refiner in the United States.
 The company operates through three segments: Refining, Lubricants and Specialty Products, and HEP.
 It primarily produces high-value light products, such as gasoline, diesel and jet fuel, and specialty lubricant products, as well as specialty and modified asphalt.